malusamayo/GitHubAPI-Crawler/README.md

 - GitHub data: download repositories using `main.py`; extract notebooks using `gather-nbs.py`
 - Kaggle data: download solutions using `download_kaggle.py`
 - Data analysis: performed in `gather_info.py` and `result_analysis.ipynb`
+- Detailed information of evaluation: stored in `evaluation_materials`

 Below are general instructions to use the crawler:
 ## To execute the script